 Sometimes it’s hard at the store to pick and choose.
 Oh well, let’s get one of everything!
 As the thread is available in 2 sizes of spools, it is easy to pick up a few for smaller projects to find your favorite colors before you jump in with both feet and get the big one!

-Some of the variegation in the threads are a combination shades from dark to light.
+Some of the variegation in the threads are a combination of shades from dark to light.

 Some are a combination of 3 or more different colors.
 Fabulux #38, Cuddle has purple, green and blue.

-Use thread colors with a high contrast to the fabric when you want the thread to show.
+Use thread colors with high contrast to the fabric when you want the thread to show.